Welcome to the Julia for High-performance Computing Tutorial

 The goal of the tutorial is to introduce an audience familiar with high-performance computing (HPC) concepts to the Julia programming language using a hands-on approach.

-It’s a good time to get Julia v1.9 installed from their website
+It’s a good time to get the latest Julia installed from their website

 Covered:

-• Workflow aspects: simulation CPU/CPU, parallel I/O, data analysis (Notebooks)
+• Workflow aspects: simulation CPU/CPU, parallel I/O, data analysis (e.g. Notebooks)

-• Multiple dispatch for array back ends (CPU, CUDA, AMDGPU)
+• Multiple dispatch for array back ends (CPU, GPU: CUDA, AMDGPU)

 • Multithreaded CPU using Julia @threads

-• Parallel I/O with ADIOS2.jl (outputs can be visualized in ParaView)
+• Parallel I/O with ADIOS2.jl (outputs can be visualized in ParaView locally)

-• Julia on OLCF’s JupyterHub and Pluto.jl Notebooks (read and plot)
+• Julia on OLCF’s JupyterHub and Pluto.jl Notebooks (read and plot using Makie.jl)

 Not Covered (future topics?):